 Have you ever traveled with a baby or toddler?
 If so, you know you need to bring A LOT of stuff with you.
 BabyQuip makes it easier to travel with babies by allowing parents to rent baby equipment instead of bringing everything from home.

 If you have baby gear, you could make extra money by renting them to people who are traveling to your area.
 This is an exceptional possibility if you live near a tourist attraction, but it can work in just about any town.
-People may be visiting family members in your area and not able to bring everything they need.
+People may be visiting family members in your area and unable to bring everything they need.

 24. Photography Gear

 Photography gear is expensive.
 In some cases, it makes more sense for photographers to rent specific items rather than buying.
 Maybe they only need the item for a short time, and buying it doesn’t make sense.
-Perhaps they’re traveling and it’s easier to rent as opposed to bringing everything with them.
+Perhaps they’re traveling, and it’s easier to rent as opposed to bringing everything with them.
 Maybe they can’t afford to purchase the item right now.
 Or perhaps they want to try something out before making a buying decision.
 These sites allow you to make money by renting your photography gear:

 25. Musical Instruments